Stocks slip on virus fears, U.S. yields continue to climb

 Longer-term Treasury yields were at their highest since March before new long-dated supply this week and on speculation of more U.S. fiscal stimulus since Democrats will have control of Congress and the White House.

-Expectations of a multitrillion-dollar stimulus plan and the belief the Federal Reserve will not push back on rising interest rates along with new Treasury supply are helping yields rise, said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
+Expectations of a multitrillion-dollar stimulus plan and the belief the Federal Reserve will not act to counter rising interest rates, along with new Treasury supply are helping yields rise, said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.

 The climb in yields in turn offered some support to the dollar, which rose to its highest in over two weeks against a basket of currencies.